microsoft/hi-ml/docs/source/authentication.md

 use the credentials you used in the browser when last logging into Azure.
 If there are no credentials yet, you should see instructions printed out to the console about how to log in using your browser.

+We recommend using Interactive Authentication.

-Alternatively, you can use a so-called Service Principal.
+Alternatively, you can use a so-called Service Principal, for example within build pipelines.

 ## Service Principal Authentication